Blond11516/blog/src/posts/2021/04/the_elixir_ast.md

 {% cover_img "a_deep_dive_into_the_elixir_ast_cover.png" "iex> quote do: sum(1, 2, 3); {:sum, [], [1, 2, 3]" %}

-Before I start, I want to thank GenericJam from the [Elixir Discord server](https://discord.com/invite/elixir) for motivating me to write this article, and to Łukasz Jan Niemier (aka @hauleth) for pointing me to the missing pieces I needed to have a complete picture of the AST shape.
+Before I start, I want to thank GenericJam from the [Elixir Discord server](https://discord.com/invite/elixir) for motivating me to write this article, and Łukasz Jan Niemier (aka @hauleth) for pointing me to the missing pieces I needed to have a complete picture of the AST shape.

 ---